Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Two-Dimensional Lake Problems

-with only one decision variable $L_{i_{1},i_{2}}$ at the starting node $(P_{i_{1}},M_{i_{2}})$ (i.e., $L_{a}(0)=L_{i_{1},i_{2}}$), while loadings with $t>0$ are given by the converged $G(P,M)$, where the integral is estimated by the method in Step 4.
-Let $G(P_{i_{1}},M_{i_{2}})$ be equal to the optimal $L_{i_{1},i_{2}}$. \end{description} Compared with Algorithm 1.1, Algorithm 1.2 has two more steps: Step 2 and the final Step 6.
-Step 2 of Algorithm 1.2 is to provide an estimate of the partial derivative of the value function over $M$.
+with $\omega=0.5$, for all $i_{1}$ and $i_{2}$. \item [{Step}] 5.
+Check if $V^{j+1}\approx V^{j}$ and $G^{j+1}\approx G^{j}$.
+If so, stop the iteration, otherwise go to Step 2 by increasing $j$ with 1. \end{description} Compared with Algorithm 1.1, Algorithm 1.2 has one more Step 2 for estimating the partial derivative of the value function over $M$.
 Since Algorithm 1.1 has only one state variable $P$, this step is not needed.
 In fact the combination of Steps 2 and 3 in Algorithm 1.2 is equivalent to Step 2 of Algorithm 1.
-The final Step 6 of Algorithm 1.2 is also due to the inaccurate estimate of the partial derivative of the value function over $M$.
-Since the value function has high curvature on the neighbor area of the Skiba manifold, denoted $\Omega$, numerical errors in estimating $V_{M}^{j}(P_{i_{1}},M_{i_{2}})$ in Step 2 in Algorithm 1.2 could be large if $\Delta_{2}$ is not small, then the equation (\ref{eq:SFI-eq-2D}) in Step 3 in Algorithm 1.2 might have no solution or its solution might deviate from the true solution, therefore the last step of Algorithm 1.2 is necessary.
-Since any simulation paths starting from a point on $\Omega$ will leave $\Omega$, we can solve the strategy $L_{i_{1},i_{2}}$ directly with an optimization solver (e.g., fmincon in Matlab) with the given strategy function outside $\Omega$.
-The order is to solve them from the border points of $\Omega$ to the interior points and from the points with the smallest $M$ to the largest $M$ in $\Omega$, as the points of $\Omega$ has large $M$ with negative velocity of $M$, as shown in our solutions later.
-This order can guarantee that the state points of the simulation paths $L_{a}(t)$ except the initial point in $\Omega$ (i.e., $((P(h),M(h)),(P(2h),M(2h)),...$) , for estimating the integral in Step 6, are located in the area with accurate strategies (i.e., $L_{a}(h),L_{a}(2h),...$), then the maximizer of the optimization problem (i.e., $L_{i_{1},i_{2}}$ at the initial point in $\Omega$) is also the accurate strategy.
+Because the value function exhibits steep gradients in the neighborhood of the weak Skiba manifold, denoted $\Omega$, numerical errors in estimating $V^{j}_{M}(P_{i_{1}},M_{i_{2}})$ in Step 2 in Algorithm 1.2 can be large if $\Delta_{2}$ is not sufficiently small.
+Consequently, equation (\ref{eq:SFI-eq-2D}) in Step 3 in Algorithm 1.2 may have no solution; in that case, the algorithm sets $x_{i_{1},i_{2}}=G^{j}(P_{i_{1}},M_{i_{2}})$.
+Even when a solution exists, it may deviate from the true solution due to these numerical inaccuracies.
+However, due to the curse-of-dimensionality of the tensor grid $(P_{i_{1}},M_{i_{2}})$ on the state space, it is time-consuming to run the algorithm with a sufficiently small $\Delta_{2}$.
+Fortunately, since no trajectory can come from outside of $\Omega$ to inside of $\Omega$, the inaccurate solution in $\Omega$ has no impact on the solution outside of $\Omega$, that is, the solution outside of $\Omega$ can still be accurate.

 Algorithm 1.2 might not converge if we do not give a good initial guess for $V^{0}(P,M)$ and $G^{0}(P,M)$.
 Here we choose an initial guess by the method similar to that in Algorithm 1.1: at first, compute